 Ganga Dussehra Shukla Dashami Tithi of Jyeshta Month

 Ganga Dussehra celebrates the birth of the descent of river Ganges to earth.
-Ganga is the Mother Ganges - Ganga Ma is the most sacred river in India and Dussehra means 10th referring to the 10th tithi that this festival is celebrated on.
+Ganga is the most sacred river in India and Dussehra means 10th referring to the 10th tithi that this festival is celebrated on.
 Ganga is the only living goddess in India- other living gods being the Sun and the Moon.
 It is the goddess we can see and connect with.
-This festival lasts ten days beginning on the Amavasya (dark moon night) when the Sun is in Taurus to the Shukla Dashami Tithi (10th Lunar Day) all in the month of Jyeshta (usually around May ?
-June).
-River Ganga is worshipped as a mother and a Goddess by people of Uttara Pradesh, Bihar, and Bengal through which the river flows but also revered all over India and the world even in places far from its course.
+This festival lasts ten days beginning on the Amavasya (dark moon night) when the Sun is in Taurus to the Shukla Dashami Tithi (10th Lunar Day) all in the month of Jyeshta (usually around May or June).
+River Ganga is worshipped as a mother and a Goddess by people of India.

-Bhagiratha, the great grandson of Sagar chanced to come across the bones of his dead ancestors.
+Bhagiratha, the great-grandson of Sagar chanced to come across the bones of his dead ancestors.
 He wanted to perform the Shraddha of his ancestors but there was no water available for the ceremony.
 Click here to read more about Shraddha.
 Due to Agastya having drunk all the waters of the ocean, the country was passing through a severe drought.
 Bhagiratha prayed to Brahma, to end the drought.
 Brahma asked him to pray to Vishnu, to allow the heavenly Ganga to come down to earth.
-Vishnu agreed, but asked him to request Shiva, to allow the torrential rain to fall on his head before it came to the earth.
+Vishnu agreed but asked him to request Shiva, to allow the powerful flow of Ganga to fall on his head before it came to the earth.
 As Ganga was very forceful and if she were allowed to come down unchecked, her fall would split the earth.
-Shiva agreed to take the gigantic weight of the cascading Ganga on the matted hair piled high on his head.
+Shiva agreed to take the gigantic weight of Ganga on his head.
 In meandering through his hair, Ganga lost its force and then gently descended to the Himalayas from whence it flowed to the plains bestowing its waters on the parched earth and allowing Bhagiratha to finish his Shraddha.
-And that is why the anthropomorphic image of Ganga is shown in the matted hair of Shiva who is also called Gangadhara.
+And that is why the image of Ganga is shown in the matted hair of Shiva who is also called Gangadhara.
 Being born in the Himalayas, Ganga is considered the elder sister of Parvati, who is also a daughter of the Himalayas.